 Overview

-A storefront is the seller-side surface in the Scope3 marketplace.
-It represents your brand, the inventory sources you offer through agentic protocols, and the billing relationship that lets buyer agents transact with you.
+A Storefront is your buyer-facing home on Interchange: the business presence, name, description, and discovery surface buyers use to understand who they are buying from.
+Your Merchandising Agent runs that Storefront, implements the AdCP media-buy workflow, and draws from the inventory sources you connect.
 The seller journey has four user-visible steps, mirroring the in-app onboarding UI:- Verify your company — resolve your brand from the AAO registry, set your operator domain, and auto-verify (or fall back to manual KYC).

 - Set up billing (optional by default) — connect Stripe to let Scope3 clear payments.
-Becomes required once a connected agent advertises
+Becomes required once a connected source advertises

 agentbilling (accounts.supported_billingcontains"agent") — buyers can ask Scope3 to clear in that case, so Stripe Connect is needed.
-If you skip this step on an optional storefront, your sales agent operates on external agreements with buyers only — Scope3 will not clear payments and you must bill the buyer directly. - Go live — confirm readiness and flip the storefront to
+If you skip this step on an optional Storefront, it operates on external agreements with buyers only — Scope3 will not clear payments and you must bill the buyer directly. - Go live — confirm readiness and flip the storefront to

 POST /resolve-brand— looks up your brand in the AAO registry.
 Used inside Step 1 to pre-fill the form.GET /discover-agents— surfaces agents AAO knows about for your domain.
 Used inside Step 2.GET /readiness— a status query you can call any time to see what gates remain.
 Surfaced in Step 4 (and re-run server-side at activation).